Mangu Ram

-Personal life

-Mugowalia was born to Harman Dass and Atri in a Chamar family of Muggowal village, Hoshiarpur district, Punjab Province, British India.
-His father Harman Dass left the traditional Chamar Caste occupation of Leathercraft.
-His mother Atri died when he was three.
-Harman Dass faced discrimination at every step of his life thus did not want his son to face the same problems and enrolled him in school for early education.
+Family background

+Mangu Ram was born into a Chamar family.
+His father found work supplying leather for military boots for the Jalandhar cantonment.

 Education

 Initially Mangu Ram was taught by a village saint (Sadhu) till the age of seven.
 He attended schools in Mugowal area and Dehradun.
 In most of the schools Mangu ram was the only Dalit Student.
 He was forced to sit in back of the classroom, or even in separate room, and had to listen through the open door.

 When he attended high school in Bajwara, he was forced to stay outside the building and had to listen to the classes through the windows.

 Once when he came inside during a heavy hailstorm, the Brahman teacher beat him and put all the classroom furniture, which he had "polluted" by his presence, outside in the rain to be literally and ritually washed clean.
 Nonetheless, Mangu Ram was a good student, he came third in his class in primary school.
 While the other students were encouraged to become patwaris (village record-keeper) or to seek higher education, Mangu Ram was encouraged to leave school and help his father at a more proper "Chamar task".

+Mangu Ram's father, having enough funds from his occupation supplying leather material for boots for the Jalandhar cantonment, sent his son Mangu Ram to California for better prospects.
+However, Mangu Ram decided to return from America and started a movement against caste discrimination and untouchability.